HOW TO KEEP YOUR CHOCOLATE IN TOP CONDITION?

 At Heinde & Verre we take chocolate and your enjoyment very serious.
 Quality chocolate needs to be protected under optimal conditions so we have developed the perfect packaging to preserve all the natural flavours:

-- Aluminium pouch to protect against light, humidity, dust and dirt
+- Craft pouch to protect against light, humidity, dust and dirt

 - Double air tight seal and pouch to protect against odours